 - Highly educated workforce.

 The Cyprus Intellectual Property (IP) Box regime, which was amended in 2016 to be compliant with Action 5 of the OECD’s Base Erosion and Profit Shifting (BEPS) project, aims to attract IP intensive companies and those engaging research and development by affording them highly attractive tax incentives and advantages.
 It has also been assessed as fully compatible with EU standards.

-The IP Box regime provides for favourable tax treatment in relation to income generated from any type of IP rights, patents and trademarks as well as providing for generous capital allowances for acquisition and development of such rights.
+The IP Box regime provides for favourable tax treatment in relation to income generated from any type of IP rights, patents as well as providing for generous capital allowances for acquisition and development of such rights.